-• Street trees are required at least every fifty (50) feet.

-- The Preliminary Plan includes a Landscaping Plan.
-It does not meet the street tree requirement for the access drive area, where there are no trees on the eastern side of the driveway. - Limits of tree clearing shall be shown on the preliminary plan.
+- Street trees are required at least every fifty (50) feet. - The Preliminary Plan includes a Landscaping Plan.
+It does not meet the street tree requirement for the access drive area between the entrance and the first driveway curve.
+The final plan should include a landscaping plan that meets the ordinance requirement. - Limits of tree clearing shall be shown on the preliminary plan.
 A note should be added to the plan stating that clearing of trees is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval. - The applicant stated that there is no tree cover depicted on the plan, and so no treeline has been depicted, and no corresponding note has been the plan. - The dumpster enclosure is situated perpendicular to the driveway entrance, will be visible from Depot St and will be in the view straight ahead when accessing the site.